 Payers need to identify which provider is responsible for a patient in order to measure the quality and the cost of care provided.

 Our team implemented an algorithm to attribute the patient to the hospital’s list of PCPs.
-For each patient, we counted the number of outpatient office visits within the last 24 to 36 months to the following physicians: Family Practice, General Internal Medicine, General Pediatrics, Geriatric Medicine, or Preventive Medicine.
-Then, we assigned the patient to the physician with the highest count of office visits.
-This attribution algorithm can also be replicated to a specialist physician such as a Cardiologist.
+For each patient, we counted the number of outpatient office visits within the last 24 to 36 months and then assigned it to the physician with the highest number of office visits.